Willgunter/Youtube-Bot/README.md

     - either get rid of addSubtitlesToVideos or do it through ZapCap (want to do it through subtitles but thats not super important and something for the future)
     - organize code (add / remove comments, move variable initiation around, remove unneeded imports, etc...)
     - add error handling / retry login / phone text if it goes wrong (in the future)
+    - swap like 100 in editVideo.js to be webm instead of mp4

 commands: